JuStRank: Benchmarking LLM Judges for System Ranking: Experimental setup

 \paragraph{Absolute judgment - Numeric score \textit{(Numeric)}} The LLM judge is given an instruction and system response, and is asked to provide a quality score for the response between $0$ and $100$.

-\paragraph{Absolute judgment - Textual score \mbox{(\textit{Likert})}} The judge is asked to provide a quality score of the response on a Likert \cite{likert1932technique} scale with $5$ labels: \textit{[Very Bad, Bad, Mediocre, Good, Very Good]}.
+\paragraph{Absolute judgment - Textual score \mbox{(\textit{Likert})}} The judge provides a quality score of the response on a Likert \cite{likert1932technique} scale with $5$ labels: \textit{[Very Bad, Bad, Mediocre, Good, Very Good]}.
 We then convert the textual judgments to scores in $[1-5]$.

 \paragraph{Absolute judgment - Token probablities \mbox{(\textit{TokenProbs})}} The task is framed to the judge as a yes/no question: \textit{Is this a good response?}.
 We then extract the top log-probabilities for the first generated token, and specifically look at the probabilities for the tokens \textit{yes} or \textit{no}.
 The judgment score $[0.0-1.0]$ is the sum of probabilities for \textit{yes} divided by the sum of probabilities for \textit{yes} and \textit{no}.